Your safety on our treks is our top Priority

-Keep your money and passport safe at all times.
+Keep your money and passport in a safe place at all times.

 Don't become involved in drugs of any kind.
-The penalties for smuggling, possession and drug use are severe.
+The penalties for smuggling, possession, purchase, and use of drugs are severe.
 Convicted offenders can expect long jail sentences and heavy fines, irrespective of nationality.

 Who can I contact in case of emergency?